andrejbauer/LaTeX-input-MacOS/README.md

 ## How to install and use the input method

 1. Download the **raw format** of `LaTeX.inputplugin` file found here.
 You must make sure to get the original file in the UTF-16 format (do not attempt to cut and paste).
 The best way to do this is to download the gist as a ZIP file (there is a button in the upper-right corner), or to clone it.
 2. Double-click on the file `LaTeX.inputplugin` in Finder.
-It will process by the operating system and placed into `~/Library/Input Methods` folder.
+The OS will process it and place the processed file into `~/Library/Input Methods` folder.
 (Do *not* place it there by hand.)
 3. Logout and login.
 4. Go to “System settings → Keyboard → Text input → Edit…”, then press `+` in lower-left corner to add a new input method.
 Find “LaTeX” and add it to your input sources (it might be a bit hard to find, it tends to hide under Chinese, Simplified).
 5. Possbily logout and login again if you do not see LaTeX as input source.